faoroj/Active-Directory-Enterprise-Lab/02-OU-and-Group-Design/ou-design.md

 ## Screenshots

 ### OU Structure
+#### Organizational Units were created to separate users by department and to support targeted administration and future Group Policy deployment.
+Administrative OUs were structured to separate users, computers, groups, and disabled accounts.
 ![OU structure](../screenshots/ou/ou-structure.png)

 ### Default Container Redirection
+#### Default user and computer containers were redirected to managed OUs using redirusr and redircmp to ensure new objects are automatically placed in the correct administrative structure.
 ![Default container redirection](../screenshots/ou/default-container-redirect.png)

 ### Security Groups
+#### Global security groups were created to support role-based access control (RBAC), allowing permissions to be assigned to groups rather than individual users.
 ![Security groups created](../screenshots/groups/security-groups.png)

 ---